 As an ordained minister you can solemnize marriages, perform ceremonies and civil unions; or even start a career as a wedding officiant.
-Our ordinations are always free, granted to you for life with no monthly fees or dues and recognized nationwide.
+Our ordinations are granted to you for life and recognized nationwide.

 1) Get Ordained with our Ministry